metzger100/Phoenixmod-Gcam/README.md

   The Phoenixmod is a GCammod based on GCam Version 7.3.020.
 The Codebase was made by BSG and Urnyx05.
   Goal of the mod is, to give modders the opportiunity to take part at a Communityproject and interact with each others to spread knowledge and create a Gcammod which covers more Devices and needs of the users.
+The Code this Mod is based in is all Googles property.

 # For Users